sankeer28/Similar-text/README.md

 # Similar-text Finder
-## Given any English letter from the alphabet, outputs all the similar looking characters
+## Given any English letter from the alphabet, outputs all the similar looking characters in all of unicode.
 ### A python webscraper that goes through [confusables.txt](https://www.unicode.org/Public/draft/security/confusables.txt) file and returns all the similar letters.I have also added the characters from [Lingojam](https://lingojam.com/FancyTextGenerator)
 ## Please install confusables
        pip install confusables